-“…As to myself the following are F A X about me.
+. . .
+As to myself the following are F A X about me.
 Just completed a set of Symphonic Variations (theme original) for orchestra — thirteen in number (but I call the finale the fourteenth, because of the ill-luck attaching to the number).
-I have in the Variations sketched portraits of my friends – a new idea, I think – that is, in each variation I have looked at the theme through the personality (as it were) of another Johnny.”
+I have in the Variations sketched portraits of my friends – a new idea, I think – that is, in each variation I have looked at the theme through the personality (as it were) of another Johnny.

-“The number thirteen has from time immemorial been associated with distress and trouble.
-In Bible numerology the number thirteen indicates rebellion, disaster and judgment.”
+The number thirteen has from time immemorial been associated with distress and trouble.
+In Bible numerology the number thirteen indicates rebellion, disaster and judgment.

 M. R. De Haan from Studies from Revelation

 Why would Elgar portray thirteen friends if he attributes bad luck to that number?
 Compounding the mystery is the fact Variation XIII is the only movement lacking a friend’s initials or nickname.
-Instead, it is identified by three asterisks (***).
-The answer is spiritually symbolic and deeply theological.
+Instead, it is identified by three cryptic asterisks (✡ ✡ ✡) that are dark silhouettes of the Star of David.
+The answer is spiritually symbolic and intensely theological.
 The secret friend behind Variation XIII is Jesus Christ, the Lord and Savior of Elgar’s Roman Catholic faith.
-This should come as no surprise as Elgar dedicated the majority of his major works to God by writing AMDG, an abbreviation of the the Jesuit motto Ad majorem Dei gloriam.
-The initials for Elgar’s famous friend are conveyed by the Roman numerals for this movement.
-X stands for the tenth letter of the alphabet (J), and III the third (C).
-Converting the Roman numerals X and III into their alphabetical equivalent produces the initials for Jesus Christ – J.C.
-In a revealing parallel, the symbol of the Jesuits includes a cross and three nails, characters subtly captured by the Roman numeral X and three I's.
+This should come as no surprise as Elgar dedicated the majority of his major works to God with the initials “AMDG”, an abbreviation of the Jesuit motto “Ad majorem Dei gloriam” (For the greater glory of God).
+The initials for Elgar’s famous friend are transparently encoded by the Roman numerals for this movement.
+“X” stands for the tenth letter of the alphabet (J), and “III” for the third (C).
+Converting the Roman numerals “X” and “III” into their alphabetical equivalent produces the initials for Jesus Christ (JC).
+Elgar uses the same method to encode August Jaeger's initials via the Roman numerals for Variation IX (I = A, X = J).
+In a revealing parallel, the symbol of the Jesuits includes a cross and three nails, characters subtly captured by the Roman numerals “X” and “III”.

 Key modulations in Variation XIII spell the number 13.
 The movement begins in G major and modulates up one note to A-flat major.
-From A flat major it modulates down three notes to F minor.
-These first two key modulations spell the number 13.
+From A-flat major it modulates down three notes to F minor.
+These first two key modulations hint at the number thirteen with the numbers 1 and 3 paired together to form 13.
 From F minor it then modulates back up one note to the tonic key of G major followed by a modulation three notes down to E-flat major.
-These ensuing modulations present yet another spelling of the number 13.
-Given the biblical connotations attached to this number, it is deeply symbolic Elgar chose Variation XIII to portray his greatest friend.
-The repetition of the number 13 may be a coded reference to the year 1313 when the Rosicrucian Order was founded.
-A symbol of that order, the Christian Rose Cross (C. R. C.), was adapted by Martin Luther as his personal seal.
-Consequently, the year 1313 may be interpreted as a clue regarding the composer of A Mighty Fortress, the unstated Principal Theme of the Enigma Variations.
+These ensuing modulations one (1) note upwards and three (3) notes downard present yet another coded reference to the number 13.
+Given the Biblical connotations attached to this number, it is deeply symbolic Elgar selected Variation XIII to portray his greatest friend.
+The repetition of the number 13 may be a coded allusion to the year 1313 when the Rosicrucian Order was established.
+A symbol of that order, the Christian Rosenkreuz or Christian Rose Cross (C. R. C.) which was adapted by Martin Luther as his personal seal.
+Consequently, the year 1313 may be interpreted as a clue regarding the composer of A Mighty Fortress, the covert principal Theme to the Enigma Variations.